Skip to content

 Sgurr Mhic Bharraich — common questions

-How hard is Sgurr Mhic Bharraich?
+How difficult is Sgurr Mhic Bharraich?

-Where do I park for Sgurr Mhic Bharraich?
+Where's the parking for Sgurr Mhic Bharraich?

-Can I bring my dog up Sgurr Mhic Bharraich?
+Can dogs go up Sgurr Mhic Bharraich?

-Is there mobile signal on Sgurr Mhic Bharraich?
+Will I get phone signal on Sgurr Mhic Bharraich?

 No signal in Shiel Bridge/Glenelg area